justijndepover/dotfiles/README.md

 Commands:
-   macos            Apply macOS system defaults dock             Apply macOS Dock settings brew             Install brew and all it\'s dependencies edit             Open dotfiles in IDE () and Git GUI () help             This help message
+   macos            Apply macOS system defaults dock             Apply macOS Dock settings brew             Install brew and all it's dependencies edit             Open dotfiles in your favorite IDE help             Display this help message
 ```

 This command should be used to install all the preferences.